metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/test_bench_basics.rst

 Bench.
 You can in turn create Parameters in the Test Bench itself and use these to drive the parameters of the *TopLevelSystemUnderTest*.

-If the *TopLevelSystemUnderTest* is a *design space*, test bench can be executed with any or all of the discrete configurations when using the :ref:`master_interpreter`.
+If the *TopLevelSystemUnderTest* is a *design space*, a test bench can be executed with any or all of the discrete configurations when using the :ref:`master_interpreter`.